Ironclad-Project/Gloire/README.md

 .../.jinx-cache/rbrt: failed to open or write to /proc/self/setgroups at line 186: Permission denied
 ```
 In that case, it likely means apparmor is preventing the use of user namespaces,
-causing `jinx` to fail to work.
+which `jinx` needs.
 One can enable user namespaces by running:
 ```sh
 sudo sysctl kernel.apparmor_restrict_unprivileged_userns=0
 ```